-All changes shall be approved by the Management Board and, if deemed not to be inconsequential in nature, ratified by the Supervisory Board.
+All changes shall be approved by the Management Board and, where necessary, ratified by the Supervisory Board.
 All changes shall be brought to the attention of all staff members.

-4 Whistleblowers' protection
+4. Whistleblowers' protection

 4.1.
 Legal aspects

 Whistleblowers may fear reprisals for reporting misconduct, wrongdoing, unethical activity, fraud, or indiscipline.
 However, whistleblowers are entitled to protection from any mistreatment or persecution for disclosing information in good faith.
 Whistleblowers are protected under Luxembourg law.